Hamadi Ould Baba Ould Hamadi

 Hamadi Ould Baba Ould Hamadi (حمادي ولد بابا ولد حمادي; born 31 December 1948) is a Mauritanian politician.
-As of 2011, he is the Minister for Foreign Affairs and Cooperation of Mauritania.
+He was the Minister for Foreign Affairs and Cooperation of Mauritania from March 2011 until September 2013.

 Early life

 Hamadi was born in Moudjeria, then part of the French Colony of Mauritania.
 He attended primary school in Moudjeria and Aleg from 1956 to 1961.
-He attended secondary school between in Atar, Rosso, and Nouakchott from 1962 to 1966.
-He attended the National School for Administration from 1966 to 1968, graduating with a Degree in Civil Engineering.
+He attended secondary school between Atar, Rosso, and Nouakchott from 1962 to 1966.
+He attended the National School for Administration from 1966 to 1968, graduating with a degree in civil engineering.

 Career

 From 1968 to 1978, he worked as an official at the Ministry of Public Works, and from October 1983 to November 1990 worked as Secretary General of FIAP.
 He worked as a consultant and project manager at DGPIP until May 2007.

 Defense

-After Mohamed Ould Abdel Aziz was elected president of Mauritania in the 2009 presidential election, Aziz appointed Hamadi the position of Minister of National Defense.
+After Mohamed Ould Abdel Aziz was elected president of Mauritania in the 2009 presidential election, Aziz appointed Hamadi to the position of Minister of National Defense.